uveic/learning-rust/README.md

 * Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.
 * When a variable goes out of scope, Rust calls a special function for us: `drop`.
 * Just as variables are immutable by default, so are references.
 We’re not allowed to modify something we have a reference to.
-* But mutable references have one big restriction: you can have only one mutable reference to a particular piece of data at a time.
+* Mutable references have one big restriction: you can have only one mutable reference to a particular piece of data at a time.
 * At any given time, you can have either one mutable reference or any number of immutable references.
 * References must always be valid.